 Since its inception, the primary goal of the Parishwide GIS Program has been to establish and implement an Enterprise GIS.
 This effort is intended to provide widespread access to common geospatial datasets and to drive applications built using the same data.
 Central to an enterprise solution is its ability to deliver information that is valid, current, organized, and understandable.

 With the basemap developed and undergoing routine updates, the City-Parish turned its attention to an enterprise data model.
 In 2011, a project was kicked-off with consultants and a team of stakeholders from various City-Parish departments.
 Within one year, an authoritative data repository was put into place and has since served as the enterprise GIS database for authoring maps, performing analysis, and publishing web services for building web maps and other applications.
 The data model was developed using industry standards and continues to evolve as needed to serve business needs.
 Today, there are over 2.5 million records in the GIS data repository.

-Over the course of the last two years, City-Parish leaders have set forth strategies which have brought the East Baton Rouge Parishwide GIS (EBRGIS) Program to the forefront.
-It is common for City-Parish departments to use GIS data and map products to enhance their internal operations and decision-making processes.
+In the fall of 2014, City-Parish leaders set forth strategies which have brought the East Baton Rouge Parishwide GIS (EBRGIS) Program to the forefront of government operations.
+It is common for City-Parish departments to use GIS data and map products to enhance their internal workflows and decision-making processes.
 Location technology is being used in public safety to improve emergency preparedness and planning, daily operations, and response.
 Also, the public has open access to a vast amount of authoritative data which in turn provides for government transparency and innovation.

 .
 For more information please send an email to email@example.com

 or contact the Department of Information Services GIS Division at (225) 389-3070.